Graduate Student FAQs

 Yes.
 Chemistry is an increasingly interdisciplinary field.
 Applicants with pharmacy, biochemistry, biology, physics, engineering, and other science backgrounds may be viable candidates for the program, as long as they have some background in chemistry.

 CURRENTLY THE DEPARTMENT OF CHEMISTRY IS NOT OFFERING THE MS IN CHEMISTRY DEGREE OPTION.
-Yes.
-However, we do not guarantee financial support for MS students.
-Most MS students rely on their own resources to cover the cost of tuition and living expenses.
+Yes for Domestic applicants only (for Domestic students reach out to chemgradprog@ucmail.uc.edu) .
+However, we do not provide financial support for MS students.
+MS students rely on their own resources to cover the cost of tuition and living expenses.
 Learn more about the costs of attending graduate school.
 You will find that the cost of living in Cincinnati is significantly less than many parts of the U.S.

 New students should plan to arrive in early August before the start of the fall academic semester.